 EPA’s notice of potentially responsible party may be a suit

-In that case, a company among several others, received a PRP notice from the United States’ Environmental Protection Agency regarding pollution damages in the Passaic River.
+In that case, a company among several others, received a PRP (Potentially Responsible Party) notice from the United States’ Environmental Protection Agency regarding pollution damages in the Passaic River.
 It notified its liability insurance carrier, who denied coverage on the basis that the PRP notice did not constitute a law suit under the policy.

 The court rejected that argument, noting that the PRP threatens legal process including the company’s obligation to remediate the pollution effects.
 As such, it was a covered suit under the policy.